Table of Contents

 Content Summary

-A trail in Teen Patti (also known as a set or trio) is a hand containing three cards of the same rank, regardless of suit.
+A trail in Teen Patti (also known as a set or trio) is a hand consisting of three cards of the same rank.
 It is the highest ranking hand possible in the game.
-For example, three Aces (A A A) is the strongest hand, while three 2s (2 2 2) is the lowest trail—though it still beats every other hand type, i...
+When two or more players hold a trail, the player with the higher face value wins (e.g., three Aces beat three Kings).
+In Indian social games, holding a trail is...

 Step Highlights